vitalab/vitalab.github.io/article/_posts/2019-07-11-overconfident.md

 # Limitations

-The method is not void of limitationis as the network is still overconfident *very far* away from the training data
+The method is not void of limitations as the network is still overconfident *very far* away from the training data

 ![](/article/images/overconfidence/sc07.jpg)